CLEARANCE TESTS AND MICTURITION

 Ultrasound

 Uses sound waves to image the kidney.
-Detects anomalies in kidney size or location, and blockages like stones or tumours.
+Detects anomalies in kidney size or location, and blockages such as stones or tumours.

 CT Scan

 Uses X-rays to image the kidneys.
 Checks for structural issues and blockages.
-May require intravenous contrast dye (problematic for patients with kidney disorders).
+May require intravenous contrast dye—which can be problematic for patients with kidney disorders.

 Kidney Biopsy

-Involves slicing small sections of kidney tissue with a thin needle for microscopic examination.
+Involves removing small sections of kidney tissue with a thin needle for microscopic examination.

-- To identify a specific disease process and see if it will respond to treatment
+- To identify a specific disease process and determine if it will respond to treatment.

 Urinalysis